elucidata/storefront/ReadMe.md

 # Storefront

-Weighing in at < 5 kB, **Storefront** is a simple flux implementation that supports all the primary elements of [Facebook's flux pattern](https://facebook.github.io/flux/).
+Weighing in at ~5kB, **Storefront** is a simple flux implementation that supports all the primary elements of [Facebook's flux pattern](https://facebook.github.io/flux/).
 Here are the main differences:

 - Metaphors are slightly different.
 - No separate constants file to manage event names.